 Define your Courses

-To begin migrating your training courses, you need to create a list of your existing courses used in the legacy training module.
-These legacy courses can be exported via Management > Reports > Training > Training Records report.
+To begin migrating your training courses, you need to create a list of your courses.

-The two methods achieve the same goal – creating courses on the new platform – but the import is designed for bulk creation and is useful when making large updates (for instance the initial setup of an organisation’s courses).
+The two methods achieve the same goal – creating courses on the training module – but, the import is designed for bulk creation and is useful when making large updates (for instance the initial setup of an organisation’s courses).
 Manual creation is useful for adding individual training courses once you are up and running.

 The training course template can be downloaded via Management > Training > Training Importer > Training Courses Importer.